stephorc/stephorc/README.md

 Hello world! 👋

 I'm Steph!
-Your friendly neighborhood Fantasy Author, Bookkeeper, & Web Dev! 🕸️
+Your friendly neighborhood Speculative Fiction Author & Web Dev! 🕸️

 I have a Bachelor's degree in Creative Writing 📖✍️ with 3+ years of experience in Education 🍎 and an additional 3+ years of experience in Digital Marketing 📊 Graphic Design 🎨 Web Development 💻 and E-commerce 🛒